 Located 7km off the coast of Cape Town, Robben Island was used for the isolation of mainly political prisoners, including former South African president Nelson Mandela.
 The island also housed a hospital, mental institution, leper colony and military base.

-tour of Robben Island begins at the V&A Waterfront with a multimedia exhibition; from there, visitors take a scenic ferry trip to the island.
+A tour of Robben Island begins at the V&A Waterfront with a multimedia exhibition; from there, visitors take a scenic ferry trip to the island.
 Once on the island, a former political prisoner of the island leads a unique tour of the islands many historic facilities.

 Addo Elephant National Park, Eastern Cape